initmaks/fetchit_docker/README.md

 ## Docker container with pure Ubuntu 14.04 + ROS Indigo + Fetch Gazebo setup + VNC & openbox

-This repository contains a Dockerfile for building ROS and Sawyer packages on top of pure Ubuntu 14.04 docker image (with openbox window manager), which runs in a headless mode, and is viewed through the vnc.
+This repository contains a Dockerfile for building ROS and Fetch packages on top of pure Ubuntu 14.04 docker image (with openbox window manager), which runs in a headless mode, and is viewed through the vnc.

 ## Building manually